rundeck/rundeck/docs/en/upgrading/upgrading.md

 1.3 installation using the file-based datasource, upgrading to 1.4 should not cause any issues.

 To configure a relational database backend, you must set this to "true".
-See the section in the RunDeck Guide Administration chapter: [Enable rdbsupport](../RunDeck-Guide.html#enable-rdbsupport).
+See the section in the Rundeck Guide Administration chapter: [Enable rdbsupport](../administration/relational-database.html#enable-rdbsupport).

-# ACL Policy changes
+## ACL Policy changes

-NOTE: If you are installing RunDeck 1.4 from scratch, your installation will come with default aclpolicy files will get you up and running, this document is merely a guide for people upgrading from RunDeck 1.3 or earlier who have customized their aclpolicy files.
+NOTE: If you are installing Rundeck 1.4 from scratch, your installation will come with default aclpolicy files will get you up and running, this document is merely a guide for people upgrading from Rundeck 1.3 or earlier who have customized their aclpolicy files.

-## Shortest Path
+### Shortest Path

 The simplest way to upgrade is to add or replace the "admin.aclpolicy" file with the [Example admin.aclpolicy](#example-admin.aclpolicy) at the end of this document.

 This will give full authorization to 'admin' role users.

-## Authorization and Acl Policy changes
+### Authorization and Acl Policy changes

-The authorization system in RunDeck 1.4 has been updated.
-Previously some authorizations only for Job-related actions were declared in the "*.aclpolicy" files located in your `etc` directory for RunDeck, and some GUI layer authorizations were defined as "Mapped Roles" in your `rundeck-config.properties` file.
+The authorization system in Rundeck 1.4 has been updated.
+Previously some authorizations only for Job-related actions were declared in the "*.aclpolicy" files located in your `etc` directory for Rundeck, and some GUI layer authorizations were defined as "Mapped Roles" in your `rundeck-config.properties` file.

 We've removed the "Mapped Roles" completely, and revamped the ACL Policy code to support authorization of these types of Application-layer actions, as well as improved the ACL policy layer to support restricting access to resources other than just Jobs.

-The consequence of these changes is that if you upgrade from RunDeck 1.3 or earlier, your authorization configuration will have to change.
-If you don't modify your configuration, you will log into RunDeck and likely be told you don't have authorization to see certain resources or perform certain actions.
+The consequence of these changes is that if you upgrade from Rundeck 1.3 or earlier, your authorization configuration will have to change.
+If you don't modify your configuration, you will log into Rundeck and likely be told you don't have authorization to see certain resources or perform certain actions.

 These are the changes you will have to make when you upgrade

 * convert your old aclpolicy Job authorization rules to the new format
-* add new authorizations rules for the new types of authorization checks in RunDeck 1.4
+* add new authorizations rules for the new types of authorization checks in Rundeck 1.4
 * translate any custom "Mapped Role" definitions into .aclpolicy files

 Practically, this means you will have to: